valeriangalliat/pretty-package-json/README.md

 ## Rules

-The top-level keys are sorted as defined in the [documentation](https://docs.npmjs.com/cli/v7/configuring-npm/package-json):
+The top-level keys are sorted as defined in the [documentation].

 1. `name`
 1. `version`